RedHat-Middleware-Workshops/camelk-hackathon/contributions/cross-team-collab-serverless/README.md

 see scripts/stage2-knative.sh for instructons

 **KafkaSource->Stage2 Sink**

 In this example, you have one integration to spin up on demand when a message is posted to the Kafka Topic.
 The `KafkaSource` sink is configured as the Knative Service, which in this case is the modified version of the Stage2 integration.

 **KafkaSource->Knative Channel->Stage2 Subscriber**

 There might be a case where multiple serverless integrations are required based on the event on the Kafka Topic.
-Each KafkaSource has a unique consumer group so to avoid multiple `KafkaSources`, a knative-eventing `Channel` can be utilized.
-Multiple Knative Services can then **subscribe** to the Channel.
+Each KafkaSource has a unique consumer group so to avoid multiple `KafkaSources`, a knative-eventing `Channel` can be utilized as the `KafkaSource` sink.
+Multiple Knative Services can then *subscribe* to the Channel.
 If there needs to be any filtering and routing of events knative-eventing `Brokers` and `Triggers` should be used.

 ## Other considerations